murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 #  HTML5 Reset Wordpress Theme

+## March 30 Update

+*"Hmm, Upgrades." -- Neo*

+We're rolling along with the first set of changes!
+Consider this a "beta" release, as some of the new functions are still very raw and easily breakable.
+I hope that this gives everyone a good idea for how this theme will be taking shape as we move forward.
+The biggest addition is the amazing [Options Framework](http://wptheming.com/options-framework-plugin/) by [@devinsays](https://twitter.com/devinsays).
+This will help us keep track of the meta information and other small pieces that clutter up the head unless in use.

+Stay tuned for more updates and please continue to comment if you have any issues!

 ## March 21 Update

 Good news!
 WordPress developer and all around good guy CK Hicks ([@ckhicks](http://twitter.com/ckhicks)) has offered to help me out (read as: do the WordPress work I'm incapable of) with getting these files up to date!